That habit exists. It’s called the 30-Day Trial. It goes like this:

 Once you get the hang of the 30-Day Trial, you can implement more than 1 per month.
 You can also repeat trials that you’ve already done.
 For example, you might repeat your “30 days without coffee” trial every year.
 Or you might repeat your “100 Kicks a day” trial, but increase the number of kicks to 120.

 The most important thing is to start using 30-Day Trials regularly.
 Remember, this is the ONLY habit that you EVER need to master.
 By simply committing to the 30-Day Trial, you will gradually become a more disciplined person, and with that discipline, you will build a happier, healthier, and more rewarding life.Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.